-G. "Gaming Ordinance" means this Gaming Ordinance of the Pueblo of Pojoaque and any rules or regulations promulgated hereunder;
+I. "Gaming Ordinance" means this Gaming Ordinance of the Pueblo of Pojoaque and any rules or regulation promulgated hereunder;

-H. "Gaming Services" means the providing of any goods or services, except for legal services, to the Pueblo in connection with the operation of Class II or Class III Gaming in a Gaming Facility, including but not limited to equipment, transportation, food, linens, janitorial supplies, maintenance, or security services for the Gaming Facility, in an amount in excess of \$10,000 in any single month;
+J. "Gaming Services" means the providing of any goods or services, except for legal services, to the Pueblo in connection with the operation of Class II or Class III gaming in a Gaming Facility, including but not limited to equipment, transportation, food, linens, janitorial supplies, maintenance, or security services for the Gaming Facility, in an amount of excess of \$10,000 in any single month;

-I. "Governor" means the Governor of the Pueblo of Pojoaque;
+K. "Governor" means the Governor of the Pueblo of Pojoaque;

-J. "Gross receipts" means receipts from the sale of shares, tickets, or rights in any manner connected with participation or the right to participate in any game of chance, including but not limited to any admission fee or charge, the sale of merchandise, refreshments, souvenirs, services, equipment, or supplies, interest earned on deposits, and all other miscellaneous receipts;
+L. "Gross receipts" means receipts from the sale of shares, tickets, or rights in any manner connected with participation or the right to participate in any game of chance, including but not limited to any admission fee or charge, the sale of merchandise, refreshments, souvenirs, services, equipment, or supplies, interest earned on deposits, and all other miscellaneous receipts;

+M. "Key Employee" means

-K. "Key employee" means a person who performs one or more of the following functions:
+(1) A person who performs one or more of the following functions:

-(1) Bingo caller;
+- a.
+Bingo caller;

-- (2) Counting room supervisor;
+- b.
+Counting room supervisor;

-- (3) Chief of security;
+- c.
+Chief of security;

-- (4) Custodian of gaming supplies or cash;
+- d.
+Custodian of gaming supplies or cash;

-- (5) Floor manager;
+- e.
+Floor manager;

-- (6) Pit Boss;
+- f.
+Pit boss;

-- (7) Dealer;
+- g.
+Dealer;

-- (8) Croupier;
+- h.
+Croupier;

-- (9) Approver of credit; or
+- i.
+Approver of credit; or

-- (10) Custodian of gambling devices including persons with access to cash and accounting records within such devices.
+j.
+Custodian of gambling devices including persons with access to cash and accounting records within such devices;

+(2) If not otherwise included, any other person whose cash compensation is in excess of \$50,000 per year; or

+(3) If not otherwise included, the four most highly compensated persons in the gaming operation;

-L. "License" means a license duly issued to primary management officials and key employees of any gaming enterprise conducted on the Reservation by the Tribal Council pursuant to this Gaming Ordinance;
+N. "License" means a license duly issued to primary management officials and key employees of any gaming enterprise conducted on the Pueblo of Pojoaque by the Tribal Council pursuant to this Gaming Ordinance;

-M. "Licensee" means any person who has been duly licensed by the Tribal Council;
+O. "Licensee" means any person who has been duly licensed by the Tribal Council;

-N. "Manager" means the Manager of Pojoaque Gaming, Inc., hired pursuant to Section 8 of this Gaming Ordinance;
+P. "Manager" means the Manager of Pueblo of Pojoaque-owned gaming instrumentalities or Pueblo of Pojoaque-owned gaming corporations, hired pursuant to Section 8 of this Gaming Ordinance;

-0. "Member of the Pueblo" means an enrolled member of the Pueblo of Pojoaque;
+Q. "Member of the Pueblo" means an enrolled member of the Pueblo of Pojoaque;

-P. "National Indian Gaming Commission" means the National Indian Gaming Commission established by the Indian Gaming Regulatory Act, 25 U.S.C. §§ 2701-21, 18 U.S.C. §§ 1166-68;
+R. "National Indian Gaming Commission" means the National Indian Gaming Commission established by the Indian Gaming Regulatory Act, 25 U.S.C. §§ 2701-21, 18 U.S.C. §§1166-68;

-Q. "Net revenues" means the gross receipts less (a) amounts paid out as, or paid for, prizes, and (b) total gaming related operating expenses, excluding management fees.
+S. "Net revenues" means the gross receipts less (a) amounts paid out as, or paid for, prizes, and (b) total gaming-related operating expenses, including all those expenses of the gaming operation commonly known as operating expenses and non-operating expenses consistent with professional accounting pronouncements, excluding management fees;

-R. "Occasion" means a gathering at which a game of chance is played;
+T. "Occasion" means a gathering at which a game of chance is played;

-S. "Person" means an individual, trust, firm, association, partnership, political subdivision, government agency, municipality, industry, public or private corporation, or any other legal entity whatsoever;
+U. "Person" means an individual, trust, firm, association, partnership, political subdivision, government agency, municipality, industry, public or private corporation, or any other legal entity whatsoever;

-T. "Premises" means any room, hall, building, enclosure, or outdoor or other area used for the purpose of playing a game of chance;
+V. "Premises" means any room, hall, building, enclosure, or outdoor or other area used for the purpose of playing a game of chance;

-U. "Primary Management Official" means
+W. "Primary Management Official" means